First order Mean Field Games on networks: Introduction

 \subsection{Notations}

-\paragraph{The geometry of a junction.} We shall adopt the notations of the paper~\cite{AOT}.
-We focus on the model case of a junction in $\R^d$ with $N$ ($N>1$) semi-infinite straight edges, denoted by $(J_i)_{i=1,\dots, N}$.
-The edge $J_i$ is the closed half-line $\R^+ e_i$.
-The vectors $e_i$ are two by two distinct unit vectors in $\R^d$.
-The half-lines $J_i$ are glued at the origin $O$ to form the {\it junction} $\cG$:
+Throughout this paper, the notation $C_b$ means {\sl continuous and bounded}. \paragraph{The junction.} We adopt the notations of ~\cite{AOT}.
+In the whole paper, the state space is a {\sl junction} in $\R^d$ with $N$ ($N>1$) semi-infinite straight {\sl edges}, denoted by $(J_i)_{i=1,\dots, N}$.
+Let the edge $J_i$ be the closed half-line $\R^+ e_i$, and the vectors $e_i$ be two by two distinct unit vectors in $\R^d$.
+The {\sl junction} $\cG$ is obtained by gluing the half-lines $J_i$ at the origin $O$: